Ibrahim Mousawi: Biography

 Mousawi rose to prominence during the 2006 Lebanon War as a spokesman for Hezbollah.
-He said that "pain is the only language that the enemy understands".
+He said that "Pain is the only language that the enemy understands".
 Following the cessation of hostilities, Mousawi was invited to speak to European audiences in Ireland, Germany and the UK, where he was announced as a Hezbollah spokesman on posters of the Stop the War Coalition.
 Mousawi received a PhD in Political Islam from Birmingham University in 2007.
 The title of his dissertation was "Compatibility between Islam and democracy; Shiism and democracy under Wilayat Al-Faqih, Iran as a case study".
-He coauthored an article on "Hizbullah's Jihad Concept" and lectures on political science at AUB.
+He co-authored an article on "Hizbullah's Jihad Concept" and lectures on Political Science at AUB.

 In October 2007, Mousawi was refused entry to Ireland on security grounds following a recommendation from the Gardaí and he is also barred from entering the United States because of his links with Hezbollah.
 The British Conservative Party tried to have Mousawi banned from Britain like Yusuf al-Qaradawi and Moshe Feiglin in February 2008, but failed.

-Mousawi's visit has been condemned by Leader David Cameron in the House of Commons and by shadow Defence Minister Baroness Neville-Jones, a former chairwoman of the Joint Intelligence Committee.
+Mousawi's visit was condemned by Conservative Party Leader David Cameron in the House of Commons and by shadow Defence Minister Baroness Neville-Jones, a former chairwoman of the Joint Intelligence Committee.

 In February 2009, Hezbollah publicly appointed Mousawi as its new media relations officer.
 When Mousawi was announced for a UK visit in March 2009, campaigners from the Centre for Social Cohesion pledged to seek an arrest warrant for him.
 He was banned from the UK in March 2009.